FIFA Champions Badge: History

 Carli Lloyd wears the FIFA Champions Badge on her United States women's national soccer team kit; the U.S. women's team has held the award from 5 July 2015 – 20 August 2023, a national team record.

 Club teams

 The first official award of the badge was made in February 2008 to honour the reigning holders of the FIFA Club World Cup, Italian club Milan, who had won the title in 2007.
-At the time of the award to Milan, FIFA declared that the three previous winners of the FIFA Club World Cup, Corinthians, São Paulo, and Internacional, could also wear the badge until a new winner was crowned in the 2008 FIFA Club World Cup Final in December.
+At the time of the award to Milan, FIFA declared that the three previous winners of the FIFA Club World Cup, Corinthians, São Paulo, and Internacional, could also wear the badge until a new winner was crowned in the 2008 FIFA Club World Cup final in December.
 However, when Corinthians won the badge in the 2012 FIFA Club World Cup, FIFA confirmed that it was their first time officially earning the FIFA Champions Badge outright.
 In 2025, the badge was extended to the FIFA Intercontinental Cup and awarded to Real Madrid, winners of its inaugural edition.
+The following year, the badge was also extended to the FIFA Women's Champions Cup, where it was first won by Arsenal.